-Just like any other machine, air conditioners require proper maintenance and timely repairs to last for many years.
-It is not necessary that you spend a huge sum of money on repairing or servicing your AC system once it starts malfunctioning as you can help prevent this through proper care and maintenance.
+Just like any other machine, performing air conditioner maintenance and timely repairs are essential.
+It is not necessary to spend a huge sum of money on repairing or servicing your AC system once it starts malfunctioning as you can reduce the likelihood of this through proper care and maintenance.
 Here are some tips that may help you make the most out of your AC system at home.

 Have your AC cleaned regularly

 Air conditioners work more efficiently when they are clean.
 Regularly clean the filters of your AC unit to ensure proper airflow.
 Your air conditioners collect a lot of dirt and dust as they cool the air.
 To ensure proper functionality, it is recommended that you clean your AC filters once a month.
 These filters also make sure only clean air enters the system and do not let any dirt or dust particles cause damage to the inner parts of your machine.
 Depending on the type of filter you have, you can either vacuum the filters or wash them with cold water.
 Make sure you get rid of dust and dirt from all the nooks and crannies on the filter as this may affect the overall performance of your AC unit.